-Jeff Oleynik is a seasoned business litigator handling a wide range of corporate disputes, many of which end up in bankruptcy court.
-Jeff represents his clients on disputes involving ownership, management and control of companies, and is frequently involved in antitrust matters.
+Jeff Oleynik is a seasoned business litigator handling a multitude of corporate disputes, many of which end up in bankruptcy court.
+Jeff represents clients on disputes involving ownership, management and control of companies, and is frequently involved in antitrust matters.

 Jeff often litigates antitrust issues, but also consults with clients on how to avoid “crossing the line” and creating antitrust and noncompetition issues on the front end, prior to any dispute with a competitor or vendor.